Zig Zag (1984 video game)

-Zig Zag is a maze video game written by Ed Hickman and published by DK'Tronics in 1984.
-It was released for the ZX Spectrum and the Commodore 64.
+Zig Zag is a first-person maze video game written by Ed Hickman and published by DK'Tronics in 1984 for the ZX Spectrum.

 Gameplay

-In Zig Zag, the player must explore a maze from first-person perspective searching for Scarabaqs.
-Scarabaqs are creatures that hold sector entry data that the player needs to continue to the next level.
+In Zig Zag, the player must explore a maze from first-person perspective searching for Scarabaqs, the creatures that hold sector entry data that the player needs to continue to the next level.
 Scarabaqs flee from the player, who must exploit their behaviour to chase them into dead ends.

-Adversity comes in the form of Hoverbots; their attacks drain the player's energy.
+Adversity comes in the form of Hoverbots, whose attacks drain the player's energy.

 Zig Zag also supports the Currah MicroSpeech peripheral.

 Development

 The first-person 3D effect was achieved by using a series of vertical black lines to form the perspective of the walls, and to give the impression of the ceiling and floor.
-This also allowed relatively smooth movement animation, particularly when the player rotates left or right.
-However, some reviewers found the stripes to be an eye-strain.
+This also allowed relatively smooth movement animation, particularly when the player rotates left or right, but some reviewers found the stripes to be an eye-strain.